 - Eye drops – Brands include Ketotizin, Zaditor and Pataday

 Location can also play a role in determining factors like pollen counts.
-Sanford doctors in Sioux Falls, for instance, will most likely be addressing spring allergy concerns before doctors would in Bemidji, Minnesota.
+Sanford doctors in Sioux Falls, for instance, will most likely be addressing spring allergy concerns before doctors would farther north in Bemidji, Minnesota.

 “If you’ve had allergies in the past and over-the-counter medications seem to work relatively well for you, there is no reason not to treat yourself at home while you’re keeping a close eye on your symptoms,” Dr. Cleveland said.
 “Otherwise, give a call to your provider.
 Or if you’ve engaged with an allergist in the past, let us know the concerns you have.”